onevcat/UniWebView-Docs/docs/guide/webrtc-support.md

    <uses-permission android:name="android.permission.CAMERA" />
    ```

+   > If you also need to access other hardware such as the microphone, you can add the corresponding permissions as well.

-2. Call `AddPermissionTrustDomain` and add the domain of your WebRTC content before you load the page.
+3. Call `AddPermissionTrustDomain` and add the domain of your WebRTC content before you load the page.
 It allows requests from a certain domain to use the camera hardware.
 Please note that you need to only add the domain part instead of the whole URL.

    ```csharp
    webView.AddPermissionTrustDomain("webrtc.github.io");